carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 First, we create a tibble for our means and confidence intervals.
-We name this tibble `means` and create empty columns for the sample IDs, mean heights, the lower bound of the confidence intervals and the upper bound of the confidence intervals.
+We name this tibble `means` and create empty columns for the sample IDs, mean heights, standard errors, the lower bound of the confidence intervals and the upper bound of the confidence intervals.